bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

 1. Install [docker](https://www.docker.com/)
 2. Make sure you have your `bitrise.yml` in your repository (you don't have to commit it, but the file have to exist in your repository's root directory)
 3. `cd` into your repository's directory on your Mac/Linux
+    * _If you try to reproduce an issue, you should `git clone` your repository into a __new directory__, so that the directory will only contain the files which are committed into the repository!_
 4. `docker pull bitriseio/docker-android:latest`
 5. `docker run --privileged --env CI=false --volume "$(pwd):/bitrise/src" --volume "/var/run/docker.sock:/var/run/docker.sock" --rm bitriseio/docker-android:latest bitrise run WORKFLOW`